ashblue/fluid-dialogue/README.md

 ### Playing Dialogue

 To trigger dialogue playback you'll need the following snippet.
-This will turn your dialogue data into an ongoing conversation with events, variables, and allow you to override in-game GameObject(s).
+This will turn your dialogue data into an ongoing conversation with events and variables.

 ```csharp
 using System.Collections;